pingcap/tidb-operator/docs/api-references/docs.md

 </td>
 <td>
 <em>(Optional)</em>
 <p>MaxCompletedBackups specifies the number of completed backups to retain.
-It should be greater than 0, defaults to 3.</p>
+It should be greater than 0, defaults to 3.
+if both MaxCompletedBackups and MaxBackups are set, operator will keep no more than MaxCompletedBackups completed backups, and no more than MaxBackups backups in total.</p>
 </td>
 </tr>
 <tr>